roytang/blog/content/posts/2008/09/shards-of-alara-prerelease.md

 So I failed to win a prerelease shirt again (somewhat awkward since I had made a forum post asking if we would have prerelease shirts larger than XL!)

-The packs I won didn&'t have any good rares, so I convinced Switch that we should go play another flight (in hindsight it wasn&'t that good an idea!)
+The packs I won didn't have any good rares, so I convinced Switch that we should go play another flight (in hindsight it wasn't that good an idea!)

 My second flight pool: